liupei991227/-Predicting-Saturation-Vapour-Pressure/README.md

 • NumHBondDonors - “The number of hydrogen bond donors in the molecule, i.e. hydrogens bound to oxygen.”

-• parentspecies- Either “decane”, “toluene”, “apin” for alpha-pinene or a combination of these connected by an underscore to indicate ambiguous descent.
+• parentspecies- Either “decane”, “toluene”, “apin” for alpha-pinene or a combination of these connected by an underscore to indicate ambiguous descent.
 In 243 cases, the parent species is “None” because it was not possible to retrieve it.

 • NumOfConf- The number of stable conformers found and successfully calculated by COSMOconf.